pelmered/WordPress-Movable-Content-Editor/README.txt

 With this plugin you can move the main editor where you want it, just like the short product description.
 See the screenshot to see how it looks.

+= Development =

+All development of this plugin occurs on [GitHub](https://github.com/pelmered/WordPress-Movable-Content-Editor "Movable Content Editor on GitHub").
+Please help me develop this by forking and sending pull requests.

 == Installation ==

 1. Upload the plugin folder to the `/wp-content/plugins/` directory in your WordPress installation